-DDSN undertakes specific measures to assure consumer health and safety, and to increase the quality of services and supports offered by its system of service providers.
+DDSN undertakes specific measures using different methods to assure consumer health and safety, and to increase the quality of services and supports offered by its system of service providers.
 These include: (a) traditional activities; (b) consumer-oriented activities; (c) quality assurance activities including licensing, contractual compliance, personal outcomes measures, consumer satisfaction measures, policies, and internal audits.

 DDSN utilizes a customer driven approach.
 Needs, both met and unmet, are identified.
 System changes are planned to increase consumer and family satisfaction and increase service provider productivity and efficiency.
 Increases in efficiencies are redeployed to address unmet service needs.
-This approach increases accountability to the citizens of South Carolina.